MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/native-messaging.md

 Microsoft Edge now allows Extension installed from Microsoft Edge Addons catalog \(Microsoft Edge Addons\) to exchange messages with a native application using message passing APIs.
 To enable the feature, you need to make sure of following things while implementing native messaging host of your Native Application.

 > [!NOTE]
-> Native messaging is currently not supported on macOS and Linux version of Microsoft Edge.
+> Native messaging is currently not supported on macOS <!--and Linux--> version of Microsoft Edge.
 This feature support is planned to be implemented soon.

 1.  **Native messaging host**: